guikarai/protect-data-on-linuxone-with-pervasive-encryption/part2.md

 1. What the ELK..?!
 2. What to Keep in mind about ELK?
 3. Discover the Helm chart from the calalog
-4. Configure and install your banking microservice
+4. Configure and install your ELK microservice
-5. Access your banking microservice
+5. Access your ELK microservice

 ## Agenda of this Step 2 is the following: